-COUNSELING SERVICES
+COUNSELING AND CAREER SERVICES

+The Counseling and Career Office is located in the Student Success Center.
 College is a time of many changes and decisions and at times students may feel the need for help in coping with those changes and making those decisions.
-Kirtland's Michigan-licensed professional counselor is trained to help students deal with the college experience.
+Kirtland's licensed professional counselor is trained to help students deal with the college experience.